Skip to main content

 AVIT 238.
 UAS Operator Certification.
 3 Credits.

 This course will develop the student's knowledge and skill needed to manage and operate small remotely piloted aircraft.
 Course content includes Federal Aviation Regulations, airspace authorization criteria, and operational approval requirements.
 Mission employment skills will be acquired through both classroom and hands-on flight activities.
 Flight activities will include launch and recovery operations, emergency procedures, plus mission planning and execution.
 Students must complete the appropriate UAS flight lessons to satisfactorily complete the course.
-Prerequisites: AVIT 126 and a minimum GPA of 2.6.
+Prerequisite: AVIT 126 and a minimum GPA of 2.6.
 F,S,SS.

 CSCI 290.
 Cyber-Security and Information Assurance.
 3 Credits.